 Our Mission: #OaklandUndivided

-We are raising $12.5 million to provide 25,000 laptops and internet hotspots to Oakland families.
+We have raised $13 million to provide 25,000 laptops and internet hotspots to Oakland families.

 Thank You to our Donors